Western Australia Day - June

 History

-2. Take lots of photos at the festival, post them on social media using the hashtag #WesternAustraliaDay.
+2. Take photos during the day and share them on social media using the hashtag #WesternAustraliaDay.

-3. Read a book or watch a documentary about Australia and its West Coast.
-Discover something new for yourself.
+3. Read a book or watch a documentary about Western Australia, its history, and its culture.

 Western Australia Day is observed on the first Monday in June each year.